Black Friday (shopping): Panama

-2016

-In 2016, 21-year-old Demond Cottman was shot and killed around 01:00 Friday morning outside a Macy's store in New Jersey.
-The shooter fired multiple shots, leaving an SUV covered in bullet holes, but the motives remain unclear.
-Cottman's 26-year-old brother was also injured.
-A shooting at the Wolfchase Galleria Mall in Memphis, Tennessee, left one man injured.
-Derrick Blackburn, 19, was later arrested for unlawful possession of a weapon.

-In Vancouver, a shirtless man attacked several people using his belt as a whip.
-The incident occurred outside an Adidas store where a crowd was awaiting the release of a rare shoe.

-2018

-At the Riverchase Galleria in Hoover, Alabama, Emantic Fitzgerald Bradford Jr., was shot and killed by a security guard after two people were wounded in a shooting.
-On Saturday, the police announced that the shooter was not Bradford, but claimed he was involved in the shooting.

-2019

-A fight led to a shooting in the food court of the Destiny USA mall in Syracuse, New York.
-The mall went into lockdown until shoppers and staff were released starting at about 8:00 p.m. with all shopping activity suspended.
-21-year-old Kyree Truax was arrested and charged with second-degree assault, second-degree criminal possession of a weapon, and second-degree reckless endangerment for shooting the victim twice in the leg.

-2023

-Three people were stabbed during a fight between two groups at the Market Mall in Calgary.
-Four people were arrested.
-Hours later, three others were injured after a stabbing at CrossIron Mills, another mall in Calgary.

-2024

-Two people were injured in a shooting at the Park Plaza Mall in Little Rock, Arkansas.

 Black Friday online

 High traffic challenges for retailers

 Some online stores invest a lot of money in promotional campaigns to generate more sales and drive traffic to their stores.
 However, they often forget about the high loads their sites are going to experience.
 According to Retail Gazette, "A number of major retailers' websites went down as they failed to cope with the surge in Black Friday traffic in 2017 ...
 This just highlights that some retailers have not taken the necessary steps to prepare for Black Friday.
 Failing to prepare for peak can cause poor performance, site downtime, and ultimately lost revenue for retailers".
 Such carelessness results in huge reputational damage.
 Moreover, the 2017 Veeam Availability Report in South Africa found that "Unplanned downtime costs organisations around the world an average of R270m annually, up from the R210m of the previous year".